 There is a solid healthcare program in effect.
 Horses are dewormed every 3 months with rotating products, a great farrier provides hoof care and all horses are expected to be up to date on all vaccinations.

-At Chinook Winds Equestrian Center great effort is taken to ensure your equine athlete has the level of care they deserve!
+Chinook Winds ensures great effort is taken so that your equine athlete has the level of care they deserve!

 Horses can have private paddock turnout, although most horses are turned out into larger turn outs in small groups to allow physical exercise as well as socialization with their ‘herd’ for mental health.
 Horses typically go out from 8:00 AM to 4:00 PM, weather permitting.
 Following a regular routine as much as possible is crucial to reduce stress and anxiety in horses.